 - Service fee from the seller after receiving the payment

-For the order over $5,000, the seller needs to pay 5% for the wholesale products; 1% or 2% for customized products (1% of orders should be shipped via Alibaba logistics service, 2% of the order will not be shipped via Alibaba logistics service).
-However, when it comes to an order amount over $5,000, there is no service fee, and the order must be shipped via One Touch.
+For orders over $5,000, the seller needs to pay 5% for the wholesale products; 1% or 2% for customized products (1% of orders should be shipped via Alibaba logistics service, and 2% of the order will not be shipped via Alibaba logistics service).
+However, when it comes to an order over $5,000, there is no service fee, and the order must be shipped via One Touch.

 Alibaba payment methods overview

 Alibaba.com integrates numerous existing payment systems, including credit cards, telegraph transfer, and Western Union.
 Transfers are one of the most frequently used payment methods in the world.
 It turns out that banks charge their customers a fixed transfer fee between $30 and $50.

 Advantages: Payments require 2 hours to reach the designated supplier’s bank account.